 1. Press Windows key+X together and then click on “Device Manager“.

-2. In the Device Manager window, click on “Action” in the menu-bar.
+2. Once the Device Manager appears on your screen, click on “Action“.

-3. Then, click on “Scan for hardware changes“.
+3. After that, click on “Scan for hardware changes“.

 Your problem will be fixed for sure.

 Sambit is a Mechanical Engineer By qualification who loves to write about Windows 10 and solutions to weirdest possible problems.